ewanyonyi/ewanyonyi/README.md

 - 👋 Hello world, I’m @ewanyonyi
-- 👀 I’m interested in DesOps/DevSecOps
+- 👀 I’m interested in Software Engineering/DesOps/DevSecOps
-- 🌱 I’m currently doing MSc.
-Informmation Security and Digital Forensics
+- 🌱 I’m currently enrolled for MSc.
+Information Security and Digital Forensics

 <!---
 ewanyonyi/ewanyonyi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.